 As in case of BFS, we remove the vertex $v$ at the head of the queue and consequently number according to the lexicographic order and place onto the queue all still unnumbered neighbors of $v$.
 LexBFS is a particular instance of BFS, i.e., every ordering produced by LexBFS can also be generated by BFS.

-Anstee and Farber \cite{AnFa} established that bridged graphs are cop-win graphs.
+Anstee-Farber \cite{AnFa} established that bridged graphs are dismantlable.
 Chepoi \cite{Ch_bridged} noticed that any order of a bridged graph returned by BFS is a dismantling order.
-Namely, he showed a stronger result: {\it for any two adjacent vertices $v_i,v_j$ with $i<j,$ their fathers $f(v_i),f(v_j)$ either coincide or are adjacent and moreover $f(v_j)$ is adjacent to $v_i$.} This property implies that bridged graphs admits a geodesic 1-combing and that the shortest paths participating in this combing are the paths to the root $u$ of the BFS tree $T_u$ \cite{Ch_CAT}.
-Similar results have been established in \cite{Ch_dpo} for larger classes of weakly modular graphs by using LexBFS instead of BFS.
+Namely, he showed a stronger result: {\it for any two adjacent vertices $v_i,v_j$ with $i<j,$ their fathers $f(v_i),f(v_j)$ either coincide or are adjacent and moreover $f(v_j)$ is adjacent to $v_i$.} Polat \cite{Po,Po1} defined dismantlability and BFS for arbitrary (not necessarily locally finite) graphs and extended the results of \cite{AnFa,Ch_bridged} to all bridged graphs.